tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/图片处理/基础图片处理/图片水印_intl_en.md

 >?
 > - Authorization: Auth String (See [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778) for details.)
-> - When this feature is used by a sub-account, relevant permissions must be granted.
+> - When this feature is used by a sub-account, relevant permissions must be granted as instructed in [Authorization Granularity Details](https://intl.cloud.tencent.com/document/product/1045/49896).
 >